consoledotdev/home/content/browser-testing/lambdatest.md

 {{< p-custom class="cost-highlight" >}}$0—198/month{{< p--close >}}

-LambdaTest offers a free plan with limited testing quota each month.
-Live testing plans start at $19/month, Web & Mobile Browser Automation plans start at $119/month.
+LambdaTest offers a free plan with a limited testing quota each month.
+Live testing plans start at $19/month, Web & Mobile Browser Automation plans start at
+$119/month.
 Users can also purchase on-demand access passes at $10 to get 120 minutes of manual testing time.

 {{< div--close >}}